 Analyze Financial Needs

 Calculate the income needed to sustain your operations during potential downtimes.
-Review historical financial statements to determine income and fixed costs.
+Review historical financial statements to determine projected net income, continuing normal operating expenses (e.g., rent/mortgage, utilities, salaries for key employees, taxes, loan payments), and any extra expenses you might incur to expedite recovery.
+Accurate financial forecasting is crucial.

 Review Coverage Limits and Period of Indemnity